openshift/enhancements/enhancements/insights/pulling-data-from-ocm.md

 In the OpenShift 4, this is no longer possible because the Red Hat Enterprise Linux Core OS (RHCOS) does not provide any attached subscription.
 This enhancement is to provide users the Simple Content Access (SCA) certs from Red Hat Subscription Manager (RHSM).
+The Insights Operator is now the only OCP component that connects an OpenShift cluster to a Red Hat subscription experience (console.redhat.com APIs).
+The consumers of the SCA certs are not only builds, but also shared resources, such as the CSI driver.

 ### Goals

 - Extend the Insights Operator config with an OCM API URL to be able to query the data
 - Periodically pull the data from the OCM API and expose it in the OpenShift API
+- This is an opt-in feature by a cluster user and might be moved to a different OCP component in the future

 ### Non-Goals

-- Insights Operator providing any transformation or post-processing of the data pulled from the OCM API
+- Insights Operator providing any transformation or post-processing of the SCA certs pulled from the OCM API

 ## Proposal